xebialabs/xebialabs.github.com/releases/3.0/referencemanual.markdown

 ## Task ##

-A task is an activity in Deployit.
+A **task** is an activity in Deployit.
+When starting a deployment, Deployit will create and start a task.
+The task contains a list of **step**s that must be executed to successfully complete the task.
+To execute the task, Deployit will execute each of the steps in turn.
+When all of the steps are successfully executed, the task itself is successfully executed.
+If one of the steps fails, the task itself is marked stopped.

 Deployit supports the following tasks: